By John Grochowski

 That doesn’t mean there are no tables at all.
 One of the quirks in Illinois regulations is that a slot machine isn’t defined as one gaming position — it’s nine-tenths of a gaming position.
 The intent is that no more than 1,200 customers be playing at any one time, so taking into consideration that at any given time some customers are walking to a different game or taking time out for a meal or a bathroom break, the Illinois Gaming Board ruled long ago that more than 1,200 seats were needed to actually have 1,200 people playing.

 So in addition to those slot machines, Harrah’s Joliet offers 31 table games.
 Fifteen are blackjack tables with middle-of-the-road rules.
 At $10 and $15 tables, the dealer hits soft 17, the player is allowed to double down after splitting pairs and to resplit Aces.
 House edge against a basic strategy player is 0.59 percent.
 At $25 and $50 tables, the dealer stands on all 17s, with all other rules being the same.
 That lowers the house edge to 0.36 percent.

 The other 15 tables are a mix of craps, roulette, mini-baccarat, Three Card Poker, Four Card Poker, Texas Hold’em Bonus Poker and Mississippi Stud.

 In keeping with national trends and player preferences, Harrah’s has gone for flashy, low-denomination slots with free spins and bonus events in a big way.
 Higher-level play is strong enough that penny games have taken over the Harrah’s slot floor.
-One-cent games rule the roost, with 284 games.
-The next-most-common denomination is two-cent games, with 253 units, followed by 187 quarter games and dollars at 156 before you get to the 33 nickels.
+One-cent games rule the roost and the next-most-common denomination is two-cent games.
 Expect to find a wide variety of bonusing games, with IGT, WMS, Bally and Aristocrat slots taking up most of the floor.

 One thing you won’t find here are big-money wide-area progressive slots such as Megabucks.
 Games that link jackpots in multiple casinos are illegal in Illinois, so you’re not going to find any million-dollar bonanzas.